 Prioritize and Prune

-It may be a long time since you struggled to expand on something to make your grade school writing teacher happy.
-Who knew those, “must be at least five double-spaced typed pages” assignments would come back to bite us?
-Now, it’s much more likely you have to fit report content, meeting agendas, presentations, and training programs within a space that seems too small.
+Remember struggling to expand on something to make your grade school writing teacher happy?
+All those “must be at least five double-spaced typed pages” assignments have come back to bite us.
+It’s now more likely you have to fit report content, meeting agendas, presentations, and training programs within a space that seems too small.

 Focus, and Quell the Racket